akashbaj03/Categoricaloutlier/README.md

-# Categorical Outlier - Detect anolamlies in categorical and date time features
+# CategoricalOutlier - Detect anolamlies in categorical data

 Categorical Outlier package was specially designed to detect outliers in categorical data.
 The project was built as there is no ready-to-use packages available to detect unusual patterns in categorical data.
 ALmost everything focuses on numerical features.